Using Foresight to Work in the Space of Not Knowing.

 This was a rare acknowledgment given the journey she had been on over the past 12 months.

-Lynette was a CEO of a for-purpose organisation.
+Lynette was a high performing CEO.
 Whilst her deep experience had given her strong comfort with the day-to-day operations, she had become increasingly uncomfortable with planning long-term.
 The world was constantly changing and changing fast.
 She worried about not knowing what was coming next and what the best course of action would be for her organisation.
 She wanted to deliver impact and future growth and knew that she needed to get more comfortable with working in the space of not knowing.

 Despite the challenges that come with not knowing what futures may hold, Lynette believed that it was still possible to plan long-term and deliver impact and future growth.
 She saw it as a leadership responsibility to improve her ability to work in the space of not knowing, to create better futures for all.